Friends Stand United: History

 FSU grew out of the hardcore punk scene in Boston, Massachusetts, in the late 1980s.
 The group consisted primarily of members of the straight edge subculture, and while people of all races were allowed to join, members were predominantly white.
 The group is credited with expelling White supremacists, Neo-Nazi and other racist gangs from punk concerts in Boston in the late 1980s.
 According to Rolling Stone, FSU started out as "just another local [hardcore punk] crew", which were typically "fueled by young male aggression".
 According to Elgin James, one of the founding members, FSU "never really had a political agenda.
 It was more of a visceral reaction: ‘You're gonna call me a nigger?
 I'm gonna bash your face in with this fucking brick'."
-After successfully eliminating the presence of Neo-Nazis from punk concerts in Boston, Elgin and other FSU members then turned their attention on drug dealers, robbing them and giving half their money to charity.
+After fighting to eliminate the presence of Neo-Nazis from punk concerts in Boston, Elgin and other FSU members began robbing drug dealers.

-FSU is said to have "fizzled out" after racists became less prominent in the hardcore scene, and has been described as reemerging in the mid 1990s with no clear agenda.
+FSU is said to have "fizzled out" after racists became less prominent in the hardcore scene, and has been described as reemerging in the mid-1990s with no clear agenda.
 The group began to get a reputation for becoming "the intimidating, bullying presence they once fought against".
 They were accused of violently confronting anyone they believed had crossed them, and of taking over and policing concerts.
 FSU officially stands for "Friends Stand United", however, in the punk scene it was more frequently known as "Fuck Shit Up".

-By the early 2000s, there were FSU chapters in Portland Maine, Philadelphia, Chicago, Arizona, Los Angeles, Seattle, upstate New York and New Jersey, and they were considered to have about 200 members.
+By the early 2000s, there were FSU chapters in Portland (Maine), Philadelphia, Chicago, Arizona, Los Angeles, Seattle, upstate New York, and New Jersey.
+They were considered to have about 200 members.
 In 2004, FSU produced an official documentary film entitled Boston Beatdown Volume II; they previously released an underground video entitled Boston Beatdown.
 The film interviews members including James and discusses the group's formation.
 According to Rolling Stone, the film contains "disturbing footage of violent beatings in and around Boston clubs, ostensibly by members of FSU".
 The Federal Bureau of Investigation, which classified FSU as a street gang in 2009, states that James and other FSU members "boast" about their violent methods in the film and are shown repeatedly assaulting people at hardcore punk rock concerts and on Boston streets.
 James has stated that FSU is different from other outlaw organizations as they are not concerned with profiting from activities.
-Any involvement with selling guns, drugs or prostitution will result in members being removed from the group.
+Any involvement with selling guns, drugs, or prostitution would allegedly result in members being removed from the group.
 He insisted the group was a collection of individuals, though was described as the closest person they have to a leader.